newhavenrb/conferences/Frustration-Driven-Development.md

         * Don't just throw everything there...
         * Presenters probably should not be your first shoice (not terribly different than helpers for a single method example)...
         * Use Helpers first, then Presenters as it gets complex
+        * His gem: `modest_presenter`
+    * Monkey patching: bad!

 ## Discussion

 * TATFT...
 Aren't there times that it doesn't make sense to test?
-(Isn't that one of the things Kent Beck says?)  _@benjaminoakes_
+(Isn't that one of the things Kent Beck says?)  - _@benjaminoakes_
+* Other benefit for Presenters:  faster, Corey Haines-style tests - _@benjaminoakes_